Sleep, Daylight Anchoring, and Effects on Memory & Obesity with Dan Pardi

 A gene that has remained essentially unchanged throughout evolution.
 Conservation of a gene indicates that it is unique and essential and that changes in the gene are likely to be lethal or at least highly maladaptive.

-y-aminobutyric acid.
-An amino acid that is the major inhibitory neurotransmitter in gray matter.
+A neurotransmitter produced in the brain that blocks impulses between nerve cells.
+GABA is the major inhibitory neurotransmitter in gray matter.

 Relating to or characterized by pleasure.
 Hedonism is a school of thought that argues that pleasure and happiness are the primary or most important intrinsic goods and the aim of human life.